Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

 \subsection{Alignment Network}

 The alignment network aims to build the correspondence between conditional inputs and exemplars, and accordingly provide accurate style guidance by warping the exemplars to be aligned with the conditional inputs.
 As shown in Fig. \ref{im_stru}, conditional input and exemplar are fed to feature extractors $F_{X}$ and $F_{Z}$ to extract two sets of feature vectors $X = [x_1, \cdots, x_{L}] \in \mathbb{R}^{d}$ and $Z = [z_1,\cdots,z_{L}] \in \mathbb{R}^d$, where $L$ and $d$ denote the number and dimension of feature vectors, respectively.
-Most existing methods \cite{zhang2020cocosnet,he2018colorization,zhang2019colorization} align $X$ and $Z$ by building a $L\times L$ dense correspondence matrix where each entry denotes the Cosine similarity between the corresponding feature vectors in $X$ and $Z$.
-However, such correspondence computation has quadratic complexity which incurs large memory and computation costs.
-Most existing studies thus work with low-resolution exemplar images (e.g. 64 $\times$ 64 in CoCosNet \cite{zhang2020cocosnet}) which often struggle in generating realistic images with fine texture details.
+Then $X$ and $Z$ can be aligned by building a $L\times L$ dense correspondence matrix where each entry denotes the Cosine similarity between the corresponding feature vectors in $X$ and $Z$.